K-rishav/my-general-cflt-repo/avro_producer_consumer/Readme.md

-This demo creates an avro producer and consumer.
+This demo creates an avro producer and consumer using java (Specific Record)

+Note: "This repo is only for example purpose"